paulgear/cloud9debug/isPalindrome/Instructions.md

 Now we have a function, let's run/debug it and test that it works.
 - Navigate back into index.js and hit the Run Button at the top of the screen, beside "Preview".
 (The run/debug panel will appear)
 - Hit the Run button inside the run panel ( you should see an error - "TypeError: Cannot read property "split" of undefined" ).
-This is because we havent passed in a string value for the word we want to test.
+This is because we haven't passed in a string value for the word we want to test.
 Lets do that by using the payload area.
-- Add the following Json into the Payload: TextArea  ```{"inputWord":"racecar"}```
+- Add the following Json into the Payload: ```{"inputWord":"racecar"}```
 - hit the run button again and you should get the output ```racecar is a Palindrome```
 - now add a negative test by changing the payload to test another word and see that working ".... is not a Palindrome"